 We recommend arriving 10 minutes prior to your appointment time.

 What type of PPE will the dentist use?

 All dentists and dental assistants will be wearing N95/KN95 face masks.
 Direct care providers will also wear scrubs, a lab coat, a face shield or protective eyewear, and gloves during your treatment.
-All other staff members are required to wear a surgical face mask and gloves and practice proper sanitization protocols regularly.

 How often will the office and equipment be sanitized?